 Whatever the power was that guided me, it did not steer me wrong.
-These greens are a flavor bomb.
+Pickled mustard greens are a flavor bomb.
 Pungent, because, well, they are mustard greens, spicy from chiles and Sichuan peppercorns, tangy from the ferment and crunchy-ish, too.

 Not cracker crunchy, but the greens still had some bite to them, which was good.
 I was worried that the ferment might make them limp and slimy.

 - If you get a weird mold on top, chances are the brine isn’t salty enough or some greens are floating on top.
 You need to remove that mold carefully.
 If you see black mold, toss the batch.

 - Keep an eye on the brine level in your jars.
 Evaporation happens.